Device-independent verification of Einstein-Podolsky-Rosen steering: Experimental setup

-\paragraph{Experimental setup-} The experimental setup for DI verification of EPR steering is displayed in Fig.~\ref{fig:setup}.
-To implement this protocol, we prepare two pairs of entangled photons pairs via the spontaneous parametric down-conversion (SPDC) process.
-To be specific, one pair is prepared as the maximally entangled state $\ket{\Phi^+_2}=(\ket{00}+\ket{11})/\rt{2}$ labeled as $\rho_{34}$ in the setup where the state basis $0, 1$ encode horizontally polarized direction (H) and vertically polarized direction (V) of photons respectively, while the other pair is generated as a family of Werner states
+The experimental setup for DI verification of EPR-steering is displayed in Fig.~\ref{fig:setup}.
+In particular, two pairs of entangled photons pairs are first generated via the spontaneous parametric down-conversion process.
+One pair labelled as $\rho_{34}$ in the setup is prepared as the maximally entangled state $\ket{\Phi^+_2}=(\ket{00}+\ket{11})/\rt{2}$ where the horizontally polarised direction (H) and vertically polarised direction (V) encode as state basis $\ket{0}, \ket{1}$, respectively.
+While, the other pair is generated in a family of Werner states